tagsys/tagbeat/README.md

 Tagbeat is built over TagSee.
 You can see the recovered vibration signals by either of the two methods:

-1. [Offline] Use TagSee to collect the readings.
+1.[Offline] Use TagSee to collect the readings.
 Download the reading results to benchmark directory (<code>PROJECT_ROOT_DIRECTORY/history/</code>).
 Finally, replay the readings offline through the Tagbeat dashboard.

-2. [Online] Start TagSee and create a reader agent.
+2.[Online] Start TagSee and create a reader agent.
 Input the TagSee and agent IP in the Tagbeat dashboard.
 Finally, start reading.

 ## Reference